-“LEAF” initiative to support 2030 BioStrategy forest protection target
+New “LEAF” initiative to support forest protection

-Originally proposed by Wild Europe for the 2017 Brussels conference, and since put to consultation, the LEAF initiative is being prioritized in support of the 2030 Biodiversity Strategy target for strict protection to apply for all old growth/primary forests.
+Originally proposed by Wild Europe for its 2017 Brussels conference, and since put to consultation, the LEAF initiative will be developed in stages.

-Dependent on available funding, other activities undertaken by LEAF could involve local capacity building: eg media work, representation and sourcing of protection incentives for forest owners from grant and PES funding.
+Further activities undertaken by LEAF could involve local capacity building: media work, representation and sourcing of protection incentives for forest owners from grant and PES funding.

 We are currently liaising on opportunities for production of a third stage in the mapping process.
 Of the 4% of forest cover estimated to involve old growth/primary, 3% still remains to be appropriately recorded, together with any relevant areas for restoration and connectivity.

 Preliminary estimates suggest that a minimum of twice as much again should also be strictly protected to ensure adequate consolidation of remaining elements, buffering protection, ecological functioning and connectivity – totalling at least some 15% of current forest cover.